-Following-up: The Missing Step to Finding Clients
+Following-up is The Missing Step to Finding Clients

-business ethical business finding clients Jan 14, 2020
+business ethical business finding clients May 09, 2024

-Following-up Client Enquiries
+Decorative - Following-up Client Enquiries

 How many prospective clients are missing out on working with you, just because you haven’t reminded them you’re there?
 How much of your marketing effort is going to waste because you’re not maximising it?

-Create a follow-up system
+Create a Follow-up System

 You need to create a follow-up system that works for you and fits with your style of communication.
 Having a checklist as a reminder of each step will help you to implement it with every enquiry you receive.